This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You may be able to donate your own blood before surgery.
 This is called autologous blood donation.
 You may also ask a family member or friend with the same blood type to donate blood for you.
 This is called directed blood donation.

-- You may need to have blood drawn or imaging tests.
-Ask you caregiver for more information about the tests you may need.
-Write down the date, time, and location of each test.
+- You may need blood or imaging tests before your surgery.
+Talk to your caregiver about these or other tests you may need.
+Write down the date, time, and location for each test.

 The night before your surgery: